buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 And if you're still thinking that Nirvana is some heaven realm somewhere...

-{% include content_blurb.html category="canon" slug="thig5.10" %}
-- The Arahant Bhikkhuni Paṭācārā gives us the literal meaning of *nibbāna* in this beautiful poem from the *Therīgāthā*.

 {% include content_blurb.html category="booklets" slug="nibbana-and-the-fire-simile_nyanananda" %}
   - Bhante Ñāṇananda disabuses us of the notion that Nibbāna is a place by reminding us that "extinguishing" means the "letting go" of a fire's fuel.